-At the Nava Law Group, our Houston, Texas personal injury attorneys applaud our healthcare workers and support each doctor, nurse, and support staff member whose brave efforts and long hours are helping keep out communities safe during the COVID-19 pandemic.
+At the Nava Law Group, P.C., our attorneys applaud our healthcare workers and support each doctor, nurse, and support staff member whose brave efforts and long hours are helping keep our communities safe during the COVID-19 pandemic.

 Unfortunately, accidents can still occur on the road, at home, and in grocery stores and other public places where negligence and dangerous premises cause personal injuries.